Walks the managed frames on the stack for the specified thread, and sends information to the profiler through a callback.

 The order in which the stack is walked is the reverse of how the frames were pushed onto the stack: leaf (last-pushed) frame first, main (first-pushed) frame last.

-For more information about how to program the profiler to walk managed stacks, see Profiler Stack Walking in the .NET Framework 2.0: Basics and Beyond in the MSDN Library.
+For more information about how to program the profiler to walk managed stacks, see Profiler Stack Walking in the .NET Framework 2.0: Basics and Beyond.

 A stack walk can be synchronous or asynchronous, as explained in the following sections.